ngoctd314/learning/database/mysql/official docs/8. optimization/8.3. optimization and indexes/h. Comparison of B-Tree and Hash Indexes.md

 Hash indexes have somewhat different characteristics from those just discussed:

 - They are used only for equality comparisons that use the = or <=> operators (but are very fast).
 They are not used for comparison operators such as < that find a range of values.
 Systems that rely on this type of single-value lookup are known as "key-value stores"; to use MySQL for such applications, use hash indexes wherever possible.
-- The optimizer cannot use a hash index to speed up ORDEr BY operations.
+- The optimizer cannot use a hash index to speed up ORDER BY operations.
 (This type of index cannot be used to search for the next entry in order).
 - MySQL cannot determine approximately how many rows there are between two values.
 - Only whole keys can be used to search for a row.(With a B-tree, any leftmost prefix of the key can be used to find rows.)